logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

         ```

-## Saving to Feature Store
+## Saving to the Feature Store

 To save a transformation function to the feature store, use the function `create_transformation_function`.
-It would create a `TransformationFunction` object which can then be saved by calling the save function.
+It creates a `TransformationFunction` object which can then be saved by calling the save function.

 === "Python"